 ArrayList now replaced by their equivalent generics classes.

 Listing only errors would be really unfair because this book is full of very good content, some sections are of high quality, worthy of the best technical reference books.

-First off the book offers a panorama of the tools used for developing with C# in .Net or WinRT, and many sections are small introductions that allows the reader to quickly understand the ins and outs of a given tool.
+First off, the book offers a panorama of the tools used for developing with C# in .NET or WinRT, and many sections are small introductions that allow the reader to quickly understand the ins and outs of a given tool.